rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 4. GAS.
 You're an OCD gear nerd and you need a reason to buy some cool stuff.

-For the sake of argument, let's assume I used reason 4.
-But really, it doesn't matter.
+For the sake of argument, let's assume I used reason 1.
+Not reason 4 (why do you think I used reason 4?).
+Anyway, it doesn't matter.
 Once you have a go bag in your house, you're ready for all of the above.

 Here's what all the cool kids keep in their go bags: